Re'eh: In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources:

+Deuteronomy chapter 11

+Deuteronomy 11:29 alludes to the ceremony of the blessings and curses detailed in Deuteronomy 27:12–28:69.
+Joshua 8:33 reports the Israelites carried out the ceremony "as Moses the servant of the Lord had commanded at the first."

 Deuteronomy chapter 12

 Benjamin Sommer argued that Deuteronomy 12–26 borrowed whole sections from the earlier text of Exodus 21–23.